HexaSoftwareTech/x-ui/README.md

 - By default, Let'sEncrypt is used as the CA party
 - The certificate installation directory is the /root/cert directory
 - The certificates applied for by this script are all generic domain name certificates

+### 2. Standalone

+The following conditions must be met:

+- The domain name has been resolved to the current server through setting an A DNS record manually

 ## Tg robot use (under development, temporarily unavailable)